 Effective communication between teachers and parents at Ashburton Primary School is made possible through several avenues during the school year.

-These include our school website, news-letters, information sessions, meetings, social gatherings, community events, conferences, individual progress reports, administrative reports, school assemblies, and parent education programs.
+These include our school website, newsletters, information sessions, meetings, social gatherings, community events, conferences, individual progress reports, administrative reports, school assemblies, and parent education programs.

 Information is also distributed by teachers to familiarise parents with their children’s day-to-day class activities.

-School Assemblies are held on every Monday morning.
+School Assemblies are held every Friday afternoon.

 How do we learn?